syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 + cp /tmp/transfer/jenkins-instance.yaml /output/
 ```

-<p>Then you can watch for the creation of your Jenkins instance by targeting the worker cluster:<br />
+<p>Then you can watch for the creation of your Jenkins instance by targeting the Worker Cluster:<br />
 <sub>(This may take a few minutes so <code>--watch</code> will watch the command.
 Press <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop watching)</sub>
 </p>